jf-guillou/lcds/README.md

 apt update
 apt install omxplayer kweb youtube-dl
 ```
-The kweb installer will prompt for suggested packages, you should always refuse them (N).
+The kweb installer may prompt for suggested packages, you should always refuse them (N).

 - Configure display
 **Don't forget to edit LCDS_FRONTEND value !**